yanis7774/talk-llama-fast/README.md

 - wav2lip

 ## News
+- [2024.05.09] v0.1.7.
+Added `--push-to-talk` option - hold Alt key to speak (useful with loudspeakers without headphones).
+And now you can use Cyrillic letters in bat files.
+Save them using Cyrillic "OEM 866" encoding, notepad++ supports it.
 - [2024.04.30] v0.1.6.
 Big fix: start prompt was not working correctly.
 - [2024.04.25] v0.1.5.
 Added keyboard input, hotkeys.
 - [2024.04.17] v0.1.4.
 Added `--batch-size` (takes 0.6 GB less VRAM then it was before!), `--verbose` (to show speed).
 Start prompt is now not limited in length.
 But keep it < ctx_size for speed.